 (a) Aggregators must comply with this section and sections (4), (5), (7), and (8) below.

 (b) Aggregators facilitate credit generation and trade credits only if a regulated party or a credit generator has authorized an aggregator to act on its behalf by submitting an Aggregator Designation Form.
-The only exception to that designation by a credit generator is the backstop aggregator designated under OAR 340-253-0330(6).
+Any eligible credit generator may designate an aggregator for their credit generation.
+The only exception to that designation by a credit generator is the backstop aggregator designated under OAR 340-253-0330(7).
 A regulated party or credit generator already registered with the program may also serve as an aggregator for others.

 (4) Registration.